 What are Wisdom Teeth?

 Wisdom teeth are a set of teeth that grow in the back of your mouth.
 Despite the name, they don’t give you wisdom, usually just a bit of discomfort.
-The reason wisdom teeth end up being a problem is that they often grow sideways or crooked.
+The reason they end up being a problem is that they often grow sideways or crooked.
 This can be a big problem for your teeth since wisdom teeth coming in sideways will push other teeth out of place, causing overcrowding and misalignment.

-Recognizing Symptoms of Incoming Wisdom Teeth
+What are the Symptoms of Incoming Wisdom Teeth?

-Common Symptoms of Wisdom Teeth Include:
+Common Symptoms of Include:

 - Swelling around the jaw